Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 The fields are located just off the highway close to the turn-off for Harrison Hot Springs.
 It’s about a 30-minute drive from the old Chilliwack Tulip Festival location.

-In 2025 the Harrison Tulip Festival is open daily between April 12th and May 8th.
-It’s open on weekdays between 10:00 am and 6:30 pm.
-Hours on Saturdays and Sundays (and Good Friday) are from 6:00 am until 6:30 pm.
+This year the Harrison Tulip Festival will be open daily between April 15th and May 8th (or so).
+It is expected to be open on weekdays between 10:00 am and 6:30 pm.
+Hours on Saturdays and Sundays are from 6:00 am until 6:30 pm.

 Harrison Tulip Festival

-Prices for one-day tickets and season passes for this year’s festival are below.
+Prices for one-day tickets and season passes for last year‘s festival are below.
+2026 rates will likely be similar, but with exact details to be confirmed.

 Weekday Rates